-For students interested in performing music at Georgetown, there's a great variety of academic ensembles (which award college credit) and co-curricular groups (including student-run vocal groups and pep band).
+For students interested in performing groups at Georgetown, we offer academic music ensembles (which award academic credit) and co-curricular groups (which do not award academic credit), including student-run vocal groups and pep bands.

 For some groups, credit toward graduation is available, but optional.
-Students are given priority for some positions and some groups are limited to students, but all members of the Georgetown community are invited to join the Orchestra, Wind Ensemble, and Concert Choir.
+Students are given priority for some positions and some groups are limited to students, but all members of the Georgetown community are invited to join the Orchestra and Concert Choir.
 Auditions are required for all groups.
-Chapel Choir and Gospel Choir are operated by Campus Ministry and include a ministry component.

 Founded in 1980, the Georgetown University Orchestra is a large ensemble devoted to the study and performance of orchestral music, including repertoire composed for full orchestra and chamber orchestra.
 Literature is selected from the Baroque, Classical, Romantic, and Modern periods.
 Orchestra membership is open to all instrumentalists and requires an audition.

-Georgetown Jazz is an ensemble dedicated to promoting the American art of jazz.
-The focus is primarily on the historical big band sounds of Duke Ellington, Count Basie, Stan Kenton and other great bands from the 1930s to the present.
+The Georgetown Jazz Ensemble is dedicated to promoting the American art of jazz.
+The focus is primarily on the historical big band sounds of Duke Ellington, Count Basie, Stan Kenton, and other great bands from the 1930s to the present.
 Concerts also include contemporary arrangements and classic tunes.
 All participants develop jazz improvisation skills.
-Georgetown Jazz performs in and around the Washington DC area and at many university functions.
+Georgetown Jazz performs in and around the Washington, D.C. area and at many university functions.

-The World Percussion Ensemble is a drumming group exploring the different types of rhythmic styles from around the globe.
-Afro-Cuban, Brazilian and Eastern cultures are just a few of the genres the group has studied and adapted to their high energy performance style.
+The World Percussion Ensemble is a drumming group exploring different types of rhythmic styles from around the globe.
+Afro-Cuban, Brazilian, and Eastern cultures are just a few of the genres the group has studied and adapted to their high-energy performance style.

 The Capitol Gs are Georgetown’s contemporary a cappella group.
 Featuring a diverse repertoire of rock, R&B, hip-hop, and pop music, the Gs pride themselves on their vocally impressive and highly entertaining performances.
 In addition to singing at high-profile concerts and popular events on campus, the Capitol Gs also perform regularly with other groups in DC, Philadelphia, and other areas.